oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 <details>
 <summary>Technical hints / guidance</summary>

-- Note that new classrooms are created using the dashboard at /classroom-admin.
+- Note that new classrooms are created by curriculum admins using the dashboard at /classroom-admin.
 You will need curriculum admin permissions, which you can grant at /admin (see the Roles tab).

+- Hidden classrooms should be viewable by curriculum admins and super admins, with a banner displayed across the top to point out that it is hidden.
+They should result in a 404 for all other users.

 - Here are [the PRD](https://docs.google.com/document/d/1d_FUVKiHsdB8drn9ofw72mIEHztM2GAF8UhErllVMCw/edit) and [mocks](https://www.figma.com/file/CxEKn4FvaZRAAbvuqDchD1/Oppia-Multiple-Classrooms?type=design&node-id=0%3A1&mode=design&t=a3kGrOeQP0HJm0dh-1) for the project, which you can use as a reference.